There is definitely a solid heating power of gel fuel fireplaces for both indoor and outdoor spaces.

 Related Reading: What Are Electric Fireplaces Used For?
 [A Brief History]

-The canister themselves cost about $3 individual, yet most are sold in bulk.
-Larger stores, or online retailers, may offer discounted prices for the more you buy.
+The canisters cost about $3 each but are often sold in bulk.
+Larger stores and online retailers may offer discounts for larger purchases.

 Related Reading: How Long Does Gel Fuel Last?
 [ANSWERED]

-Depending on your preference, the gel used can include organic material that will crackle and pop, giving the sounds of a wood-burning fireplace.
 However, there will be no smoke or soot.
-If you desire to put out the flame before all the gel has burned, carefully replace the original lid.
+If you wish to extinguish the flame before all of the gel has burned, carefully replace the original lid.